Acoustic phonon-restricted four-phonon interactions: Impact on thermal and thermoelectric transport in monolayer h-NbN: Results and Discussion

 \subsection{Thermoelectric properties}

 Owing to the intrinsically low lattice thermal conductivity of \ce{h-NbN}, it is pertinent to evaluate its thermoelectric properties.
 We evaluate key parameters, including the electrical conductivity $\sigma$, Seebeck coefficient, and figure of merit $zT$ (Figure~\ref{fig6}), with particular emphasis on the influence of four-phonon scattering and strain.
-Incorporating energy-dependent electron-phonon interactions to calculate carrier relaxation times, even when averaged, is crucial for accurately computing electronic transport properties.
+Incorporating energy-dependent electron-phonon interactions to calculate carrier relaxation times (see SI), even when averaged, is crucial for accurately computing electronic transport properties.
 This approach, combined with a comprehensive thermal transport modeling framework, outperforms conventional deformation potential methods, which often overestimate $zT$ by oversimplifying relaxation times.

 The narrowing of the electronic band gap under tensile strain (Table~\ref{tab1}) results in an increase in $\sigma$, accompanied by a corresponding decrease in the Seebeck coefficient $S$ (Figure~\ref{fig6}).
-Although both carrier types follow a similar trend, the p-type system exhibits significantly higher $\sigma$, attributed to the more dispersive valence band (Supplemental Material~\citep{supple}), yielding a lighter effective mass near the band edge.
+Although both carrier types follow a similar trend, the p-type system exhibits significantly higher $\sigma$, attributed to the more dispersive valence band (see SI), yielding a lighter effective mass near the band edge.

 Accounting for four-phonon scattering is crucial, as it reduces $\kappa_l$, and prevents underestimation of $zT$ if neglected [Figure~\ref{fig6}(c) and (f)].
 For n-type doping, $zT$ decreases under tensile strain due to the rising $\kappa_l$.
 In contrast, p-type doping significantly enhances $zT$, even altering its strain dependence, as the enhancement in $S^2\sigma$ outweighs the increase in $\kappa_l$.
 Given that the optimal $zT$ is determined at a carrier concentration near the Fermi level, high $zT$ values can be attained through moderate carrier doping.
-At higher temperatures, the calculated $zT$ of \ce{h-NbN} approaches 1, comparable to that of Janus monolayers~\cite{Patel_ACSAMI20,Pan_PRM22}, highlighting its potential for high-temperature thermoelectric applications.
+At higher temperatures, the maximum calculated $zT$ of \ce{h-NbN} is $\sim$0.7, comparable to that of Janus monolayers of PtSTe ($\sim$0.6)~\cite{Pan_PRM22} and WSTe ($\sim$0.74)~\cite{Patel_ACSAMI20}, highlighting its potential for high-temperature thermoelectric applications.